The most common chronic childhood disease is tooth decay.

 A school adoption program with Blessings in a Backpack, a national organization dedicated to ensuring that children in need receive food on the weekends throughout the school year.
 For the past three years, Delta Dental has adopted Fairview STEM Academy in Lansing and Harms Elementary School in Detroit.

-A partnership with Think TV/PBS to promote good oral health through a series of 15-second children’s oral health spots which promote good oral health and reading.
+A partnership with Think TV/PBS to promote good oral health and reading through a series of 15-second children’s oral health spots.
 These spots air every day during children’s morning programming in all Michigan PBS markets.

 Our support of the SEAL!
 Michigan school-based children’s dental sealant program.